The New York Times: 1851–1896

+This pre-publication prospectus presented the newspaper's philosophies, including that it "will canvass freely the character and pretensions of Public Men, the merits and demerits of all administrations of Government, National, State and Municipal, and the worth of all institutions, principles, habits and professions".

+The first issue of The New York Times—initially called the New-York Daily Times—was published on Thursday, September 18, 1851.
+The name was changed in 1857 to The New-York Times after the evening edition was suspended, and the hyphen was dropped in 1896.

 The New York Times was established in 1851 as the New-York Daily Times by New-York Tribune journalists Henry Jarvis Raymond and George Jones.

+Financier Edward B. Wesley is credited as the third co-founder, in his capacity as the original business manager and the provider of half the starting capital.
+Wesley sold his interest in the newspaper in 1860.

 The Times experienced significant circulation, particularly among conservatives; New-York Tribune publisher Horace Greeley praised the Times.
 During the American Civil War, Times correspondents gathered information directly from Confederate states.
 In 1869, Jones inherited the paper from Raymond, who had changed its name to The New-York Times.
 Under Jones, the Times began to publish a series of articles criticizing Tammany Hall political boss William M. Tweed, despite vehement opposition from other New York newspapers.
 In 1871, The New-York Times published Tammany Hall's accounting books; Tweed was tried in 1873 and sentenced to twelve years in prison.
 The Times earned national recognition for its coverage of Tweed.
 In 1891, Jones died, creating a management imbroglio in which his children had insufficient business acumen to inherit the company and his will prevented an acquisition of the Times.
 Editor-in-chief Charles Ransom Miller, editorial editor Edward Cary, and correspondent George F. Spinney established a company to manage The New-York Times, but faced financial difficulties during the Panic of 1893.